-List out the .CPL files in your System32 and SysWOW64 directories.
-An outdated or incompatible module can cause Explorer to crash repeatedly.
-I made a batch file to output the list of CPLs from the System32, SysWOW64 folders as well as Control Panel namespace implementations in the registry.
+SysWOW64 directories.
+An outdated or incompatible module can cause Explorer to crash.
+I made a batch file to output the list of CPLs from the System32, SysWOW64 folders, and the Control Panel namespace registry keys.

 The output file shows every Control Panel item registered in the system, from which 3rd party ones can be easily identified.

-Editor’s note: I recently saw a case where a very old ODBC module (compiled in the year 1995) caused Explorer to repeatedly crash.
-It was a .CPL file present in the System32 folder, placed by an old program.
-ProcMon log showed Explorer crashing repeatedly every time it tried to load the module.
-This was going on in a cyclic loop.
-Clearing the .CPL file instantly fixed the issue.
+Editor’s note: I recently came across a case where a very old ODBC module (compiled in the year 1995) caused Explorer to crash repeatedly.
+It was a .CPL file in the System32 folder, placed by an old program.
+Deleting the .CPL file instantly fixed the issue.

-If no 3rd party Control Panel items exist or eliminating them doesn’t help, then move on to the next step.
+If no 3rd party Control Panel items exist or eliminating them doesn’t help, move on to the next step.

-Explorer loads modules added by 3rd party programs, through shell extensions or DLL injections.
-Disable all the 3rd party modules from loading with Explorer, following the instructions in Clean Boot guide.
-Using this method, all 3rd party shell extensions, Services, and Startup Programs are disabled and a clean instance of Explorer shell loads.
+Explorer loads modules added by 3rd party programs through shell extensions or DLL injection.
+Disable all the 3rd party modules from loading with Explorer, following the instructions in the Clean Boot guide.
+Using this method, all 3rd party shell extensions, Services, and Startup Programs are disabled, and a clean instance of Explorer shell loads.

 If the problem doesn’t occur in a clean boot state, the next job is to find out which one of the disabled items contributed to the crash.
 You may need to restart Windows multiple times to test.

 For detailed information, see Clean Boot Troubleshooting Using Autoruns.
 If the problem still occurs in a clean boot state, move on to the next step.

 Create a new user account to test if the problem occurs in the new profile.
-Take sufficient time to test (at least 15-30 minutes or so) with the newly created profile, especially if the original issue is an “intermittent” one.
-If everything works fine in the new user profile, then the issue may be caused by corrupt cache files (icon, thumbnail, Quick access, etc.) in the original user profile.
+Take sufficient time to try (at least 15-30 minutes or so) the newly created profile, especially if the original issue you’re facing is sporadic.
+If everything works fine in the new user profile, the problem may be caused by corrupt cache files (icon, thumbnail, Quick access, etc.) in the original user profile.

 Do some cleanup work in your original profile: